rltyty/BBS24x7/README.md

 or

-host alias set for the `Host` field in ~/.ssh/config e.g.
+host alias set for the `Host` field in ~/.ssh/config like `bar.foo` in the below example

 ```
 Host bar.foo                 <-----